anacierdem/svg-wrapper/README.md

 If you provide a unique reference property, consequent wrappers with same reference will display the same image with same size, without re-drawing anything.

+The element will trigger renderCompleted when the SVG is successfully drawn.

 ## Installation

 bower install svg-wrapper